gauravbhandari610-collab/Induction-Programm/README.md

 - He is a man with great wisdom and humour.
 He taught us about importance of mathematics .
 He said that we should learn things with fun.
 - He also did some experiments showing us wave nature and describing sound .
 ###  Lecture by Dr. Priya Darshani
 - Dr.Priya Darshani showed us the difference between happiness and excitement.
-She told us that we should know the reason for the path we choose.
+-  She told us that we should know the reason for the path we choose.
+-  She gave us home assignments to us focusing on self intro-spection.
+# DAY 4
+## 9:30 to 10:30
+- We had our first class P2P.
+- Our seniors from third year taught us how to write basic code and told us about different types of variables both theory and practical.
+## 10:30 to 11:30
+- After P2P lecture there was our english class conducted by Prof. Manjot Kaur.
+- She took introduction from whole class and made atmosphere familiar.
+## 12:30 to 2:30
+### Dr. Priya Darshni
+- Today was second lecture conducted by Dr. Priya Darshni.